orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Semantics preserving refactor if deemed equivalent or not

+---

 Warning on multiline () with a , either you want it there or add a newline between the two.

 Warning first statement not allowed to contain leading whitespaces.